Fatemehjj/JstringADT/README.md

 # JstringADT
-implement Jstring ADT
+implementing Jstring ADT.

-it's for first question of DSA assignment.
+it's for the first question of DSA assignment.